garzj/wa-ah-announce/README.md

+# DEPRECATED

+I rewrote this using the Telegram API for stability.
+[Here](https://github.com/garzj/tg-voice-relay) is the new repo.

 # wa-ah-announce

 This application forwards audio announcements received per WhatsApp to an Allen & Heath AHM device letting the user pick a room to play them.